vadimeisenbergibm/envoy-generic-forward-proxy/README.md

   Note that we performed HTTP call and used HTTP proxy to connect to edition.cnn.com via HTTPS.
 We cannot to `forward-proxy` by HTTP, and the `forward-proxy` performs TLS origination for us.

+## Envoy as a sidecar generic forward proxy
+### Deployment to Kubernetes
+1. Edit `sidecar_forward_proxy.yaml`: replace `vadimeisenbergibm` with your docker hub username.
+Alternatively, just use the images from https://hub.docker.com/u/vadimeisenbergibm .

+2. Deploy the forward proxy:
+`kubectl apply -f sidecar_forward_proxy.yaml`

-### Testing inside the forward-proxy
+### Testing
-Get a shell into the `envoy` container of the `forward-proxy` pod:
+Get a shell into the `sleep` container of the `sidecar-forward-proxy` pod:

-`kubectl exec -it forward-proxy -c envoy bash`
+`kubectl exec -it sidecar-forward-proxy -c sleep bash`

 * Test the nginx proxy